 In most states, at least 70% of the employees you offer coverage to must enroll in it or have coverage from another source — like a family member’s job, Medicare, Medicaid, the military (TRICARE), veterans programs, or individual health insurance.

 States with different minimum participation rates:

-The SHOP Minimum Participation Rate Calculator takes your state’s rules into account and tells you how many of your employees must accept your offer.
-Before using this tool, you may want to find out from your employees if they're interested in health coverage you may offer, and if they already have coverage from another source.
+The SHOP Minimum Participation Rate Calculator takes your state’s rules into account and tells you how many employees must accept your offer.
+Before using this tool, you may want to find out if your employees are interested in insurance you may offer, and if they already have coverage from another source.